narve/DV8.Html/README.md

 In the very unlikely event that anybody actually is interested in this project:
 Let me know (starring it on github is enough) and I'll improve documentation and samples :)
+Issues and pull requests are also welcome.